kubo550/dark-messenger-extention/README.md

 # Temporarily Not Working!

+Don't follow these steps before update!
+It Won't work for now.
 Messenger has recently a update witch blocks the scripts, (atleast in my country), we need to wait until messenger will release a stable version.
 If you have any questions ask me on my private [messenger](https://www.messenger.com/t/100005543894347)